-Three hours lecture per week Examines psychological theories of cognition as they apply to learning.
+Examines psychological theories of cognition as they apply to learning.
 Theories introduced in this course will seek to explain learning phenomenon and provide a conceptual framework for understanding and discussing behavior and cognition.
 Practical applications and current research in the cognitive sciences will also be discussed.

-PSY 212 NEUROBIOLOGY AND COGNITIVE SCIENCE (3)
+PSY 212 NEUROBIOLOGY & COGNITIVE SCIENCE (3)

-Prerequisite: BIOL 100 or 200 or 201 Principles of brain organization and function underlying behavior.
+Three hours lecture per week Prerequisite: BIOL 100 or BIOL 200 or BIOL 201 Principles of brain organization and function underlying behavior.
 Topics include neuroanatomy and physiology of language, vision, sexual behavior, memory and abnormal behavior.

-Same as BIOL 212 GenEd: B2, E
+Same as BIOL 212 GenEd: B2,E